IIn memory of Pope Francis

 "May the Lord intervene there, may the Lord help us to solve the problems and not continue with the passions that ultimately kill everyone."

-Here in the audio: Pope Francis met with Palestinians and Israelis: Both are suffering greatly (Audio contribution from Vatican Radio)
+Listen here: Pope Francis met with Palestinians and Israelis: Both are suffering greatly (Audio report from Vatican Radio)

-The Vatican had already announced the Pope's meeting with the delegations from Israel and Palestine this Wednesday over the weekend.
-Vatican spokesman Matteo Bruni explained that there would be two separate meetings on November 22, on the sidelines of the general audience.
-It was a purely humanitarian act: "Francis wants to express his spiritual closeness to the suffering of each person," Bruni said.
+The Vatican had already announced over the weekend that the Pope would meet with delegations from Israel and Palestine this Wednesday.
+Vatican spokesman Matteo Bruni explained that there would be two separate meetings on November 22nd on the sidelines of the general audience.
+He described it as a purely humanitarian act: "Francis wishes to express his spiritual closeness to the suffering of everyone," Bruni said.

 Israeli flags in St. Peter's Square (ANSA)

-“Let us pray for the Palestinian people, let us pray for the Israeli people, that peace will come.”
+"Let us pray for the Palestinian people, let us pray for the Israeli people, that peace may come."

-Pope Francis had previously appealed several times for the release of the hostages and called on both warring parties to agree on a ceasefire and take steps toward dialogue and peace.
+Pope Francis had previously appealed several times for the hostages to be released and called on both sides in the war to agree on a ceasefire and to take steps towards dialogue and peace.

-Meanwhile, according to media reports, the Israeli government approved an agreement this Wednesday that provides for the release of 50 hostages kidnapped by Hamas.
-In return, 150 Palestinian prisoners will be released and a ceasefire will be observed, according to an official statement from Prime Minister Benjamin Netanyahu's office.
+Meanwhile, according to media reports, the Israeli government approved an agreement this Wednesday that provides for the release of 50 hostages abducted by Hamas.
+In return, 150 Palestinian prisoners are to be released and a ceasefire observed, according to the official statement from Prime Minister Benjamin Netanyahu's office.

-Accordingly, an initial four-day ceasefire is planned.
-Hamas is expected to release 50 of the approximately 240 hostages taken to the Gaza Strip in the coming days.
+A ceasefire of initially four days is planned.
+Hamas is to release 50 of the approximately 240 hostages taken to the Gaza Strip during this period.
 According to media reports, these include 30 children and 20 women.
-"The release of each additional ten hostages will result in a further day of ceasefire," the government statement reads.
+"The release of every additional ten hostages will result in another day of ceasefire," the government statement reads.
 In return, Israel will release 150 Palestinian prisoners.
-Both Israel and the radical Islamic Palestinian organization said they intend to continue fighting after the four-day ceasefire.
+Both Israel and the radical Islamist Palestinian organization have stated that they intend to resume fighting after the four-day ceasefire.

 Patriarch Pizzaballa relieved about ceasefire